cfriedt/zephyr/doc/kernel/services/signals.rst

 Signal API
 ##########

-The signal API is used to transmit an integer signal, and optionally
+The signal API is used to send a integer-valued signal, as well as an accompanying integer or pointer value, from one thread to itself or another thread.

 .. contents::
     :local: